 Watering

-A permit is required for watering new vegetation, installing or repairing a swimming pool, using potable water to treat one's property against pests or insects, washing for the application of a protective coating, washing certain buildings, and holding a wash-a-thon.
+A permit is required for watering new lawn, installing or repairing a swimming pool, using potable water to treat one's property against pests or insects, washing for the application of a protective coating, washing certain buildings, and holding a wash-a-thon.

 Landscaping